The Famous Flower of Serving-Men: Synopsis

 A woman's husband and child are killed by agents of her mother (or, sometimes, stepmother).
-The woman buries them, cuts her hair, changes her name from "Fair Elise" or "Fair Elinor" to "Sweet William", and goes to the king's court to become his servant.
+The woman buries them, disguises herself as a man, and goes to the king's court to become his servant.
 She serves him well enough to become his chamberlain.

-The song variants split, sharply, at this point.
-The common variant has the king going to hunt and being led into the forest by a white hind.
-The king reaches a clearing and the hind vanishes.
-A bird, the personification of the woman's dead husband, then appears and laments what has happened to his love.
-The king asks, and the bird tells the story.
+In most variants, the king goes hunting and follows a mysterious white hind through the forest to a clearing.
+The spirit of the woman's dead husband appears as a bird and laments his love's misfortune.
 The king returns and kisses his chamberlain, still dressed as a man, to the shock of the assembled court.
-In many versions the woman's mother/stepmother is then executed, possibly by burning, and usually the king marries the woman.
+The king then generally marries the woman and has her mother/stepmother executed.

-In other versions the king goes hunting, and the woman laments her fate, but is overheard; when the king is told it, he marries her.
+In some versions the bird does not appear; instead the king overhears the woman herself lamenting her fate.

-In The Border Widow's Lament, the woman laments, in very similar verses, the murder of her husband by the king; she buries him and declares she will never love another.
+In The Border Widow's Lament, a woman laments, in very similar verses, the murder of her husband by the king; she buries him and declares she will never love another.
 Joseph Haydn arranged a version of this song in the 1790s, (Hob.
 XXXIa:232).